serille/Lap1-Unity/README.md

 - Player 4 (Mijji): G (up), V (left), N (right)

 These controls are layout-independent, and are located where the mentioned keys are located on a US QWERTY keyboard even if you are using other layouts.
 For example AZERTY keyboards would use Z, Q and D for Player 2

-The game have no end, just Alt+F4 or close the window when you're done with it. <!-- Uncomment when implemented: Press ESC to end the game and access the final scoreboard.
-Press ESC again to loop back to the main menu.-->

 ## Links